TrushaLalla/Pizza-Slider/README.md

 # React + Vite

-This is a React-based animated pizza slider built with Vite for fast development and Framer Motion for smooth animations.
+This is a Single Page Application (SPA), React-based animated pizza slider built with Vite for fast development and Framer Motion for smooth animations.
 I use React’s useState hook to track the currently active pizza, rotation angle, and slider position.
 When the user clicks navigation arrows, the state updates, and Framer Motion animates the UI accordingly.
 What exactly controls the UI are: